Free Volunteer Program planning checklist

 The lesson here?
 Nonprofits can benefit enormously by using video for their marketing and fundraising campaigns.

-In 2022, look into new ways to add video content to your organization’s marketing efforts.
+Look for new ways to add video content to your organization’s marketing efforts.
 We found this guide for creating a nonprofit video marketing strategy especially useful.

 Remote Collaboration and Video Conferencing

 We’ve been video conferencing for a while now.
 But video conferencing and remote collaboration are sticking around, likely for good.
-Thanks to apps like Google Docs and Zoom (Facebook even launched their own video conferencing app), remote work is even more achievable.
+Thanks to apps like Google Docs and Zoom (Facebook even launched its own video conferencing app), remote work is even more achievable.

-Working remotely is probably a consistent reality for many in 2022.
+Working remotely is probably a consistent reality for many in 2024.
 Look for ways to add flexibility to volunteer and donor opportunities by offering remote options when appropriate.